 It is a problem because my current card is going to expire soon and I'm affraid that it will cause a service disruption.

 This intent behind this email is "update credit card".

-GPT-J and GPT-NeoX are the most advanced open-source NLP models as of this writing, and they are the best GPT-3 alternatives.
-These models are so big that they can adapt to many situations, and perfectly sound like a human.
-For advanced use cases, it is possible to fine-tune GPT (train it with your own data), which is a great way perform paraphrasing that is perfectly tailored to your industry.
+For advanced use cases, it is possible to fine-tune Dolphin (train it with your own data), which is a great way perform paraphrasing that is perfectly tailored to your industry.